-Our recent coffee morning at Dewsbury Children's Centre was a huge success.
+Our coffee morning at Dewsbury Children's Centre was a huge success.
 Several families joined us to meet with other families with Hearing Impaired Children.
 We hope to run another coffee morning soon so watch out for dates.

-We provide outreach support to other schools, Pre-school settings and families is well established and children with a hearing impairment who attend their local mainstream school benefit from expert advice from Lowerhouses CE (VC) JI & EY Specialist Provision Team.
+Outreach support to other schools, Pre-school settings and families is well established and children with a hearing impairment who attend their local mainstream school benefit from expert advice from Lowerhouses CE (VC) JI & EY Specialist Provision Team.
 The support is dependent on the level of need and can include:

-- support and advice for staff in schools and Pre-school settings on strategies to ensure the pupil can learn
+- Support and advice for staff in schools and Pre-school settings on strategies to ensure the pupil can learn

-- support families of new born and pre-school children within their home
+- Support families of newborn and pre-school children within their home

-- provide deaf awareness training to staff and peers, as well as more specific training on meeting the pupil’s needs
+- Provide deaf awareness training to staff and peers, as well as more specific training on meeting the pupil’s needs

-- support the effective use and maintenance of hearing technologies
+- Support the effective use and maintenance of hearing technologies

 - Undertake specialist assessments to identify the pupil’s needs in order to inform teaching and learning strategies and targets

-- recommend improvements to the hearing environment and access to learning activities for all pupils
+- Recommend improvements to the hearing environment and access to learning activities for all pupils

-- advice on the outcomes that may reasonably be expected for deaf pupils when support is sustained and developed effectively over time
+- Advice on the outcomes that may reasonably be expected for deaf pupils when support is sustained and developed effectively over time

-- provide advice and support for all areas of the pupil’s development
+- Provide advice and support for all areas of the pupil’s development

-- support and advise parents
+- Support and advise parents

-- help coordinate liaison with other agencies involved with the pupil
+- Help coordinate liaison with other agencies involved with the pupil

-- advice on adjustments needed for any examinations or tests.
+- Advice on adjustments needed for any examinations or tests.

 - Educational audiologist attends paediatric Health Authority Clinics for under 5’s or those with complex needs